 Beyond the Coolness Factor: Why Staffing Firms Should Reconsider Their Technology Priorities

-A recruiter’s success depends largely on candidate and client satisfaction, which is why staffing technology priorities tend to focus on improving candidate experience and client service.
-In fact, there are thousands of tech tools available to do just that.
+A recruiter’s success depends largely on candidate and client satisfaction, which is why staffing technology prioritizes improving candidate experience and client services.
+In fact, there are thousands of tech tools available today that do just that.

-Unfortunately, back-office processes and operational systems that may be critical to the smooth functioning of the recruiting enterprise too often get pushed to the back burner in favor of all the “cool” tools that excite recruiters and help account managers win more business.
+Unfortunately, back-office processes and operational systems critical to the smooth functioning of recruitment enterprises too often get pushed to the back burner in favor of the “cool” tools that excite recruiters and help account managers win more business.

 As with utilities like plumbing and electricity, when something goes wrong with staffing business basics like payment and billing, cool front-office tools can’t help you.
 When payroll is late or riddled with errors, the firm’s reputation can take a nasty hit.
 When customers question billing accuracy, their satisfaction and brand loyalty are in jeopardy.

 Adding a new software solution dedicated to one or even a few back-office functions may offer a short-term fix, but it won’t address long-term needs.
-If you want to ensure a sustainable difference in your ability to operate more effectively and scale for growth, it may be time to consider a fully integrated enterprise solution.
+To ensure a sustainable difference in your ability to operate more effectively and scale for growth, it’s time to consider a fully integrated enterprise solution.